kooinam/fab.io/README.md

 ```sh
 $ go get -u github.com/kooinam/fabio
 ```
 3. Create an empty directory `controllers` inside `fabio-chat-demo` to hold our controllers.
-A controller is reponsible for handling any request and producing the appropriate output.
+A controller is responsible for handling any request and producing the appropriate output.
 Every controller should implement two functions `RegisterBeforeHooks` and `RegisterActions`.
 ```sh
 $ mkdir controllers
 ```